CausalEC: A Causally Consistent Data Storage Algorithm based on Cross-Object Erasure Coding: System Model

-For example, for the well-known Reed Solomon code \cite{roth2006introduction} with parameters $N,K$, every set of $K$ servers contains a recovery set for every object.
-For a node $s \in \{1,2,\ldots,N\},$ we denote $\mathcal{X}_{s}$ as the set of objects that the encoding function $\Phi_s$ depends on.
+For a \emph{maximum distance separable code} (such as the well-known Reed Solomon code) with parameters $N,K$, every set of $K$ servers contains a recovery set for every object (see \cite{roth2006introduction, macwilliams1977theory}).
+For a node $s \in \{1,2,\ldots,N\},$ $\mathcal{X}_{s}$ denotes the set of objects that the encoding function $\Phi_s$ depends on.
 More formally: